-Learn about the things that affect bowel movement.
-It can take several weeks to have a regular program, however your child may have accidents, so it is important to always be prepared.
+Become familiar with the things that affect bowel movement.
+It can take several weeks to establish a regular program however accidents may still occur so it is important to always be prepared for this by having spare clothing or underwear in a bag.